 Don’t discount your dog (if he’s as beautiful as Whiggy) for your color inspiration!

-You won’t find this color at Dunn Edwards.
 Whiggy is my dog, and he has the most beautiful reddish brown hair that glistens in the sun.
-He was sunning himself one morning when Juliana and Carla caught site of him and made him their color muse!

 Carla puts the finishing brushes on her faux wood creation!